lukasberglund/sherpa_41/README.md

 ### Notes

 - There is no GUI renderer (yet?!).
 Until one is made, the front-end is really just an image.
-But a cool, nicely-rendered image, becuase sherpa has awesome renderers.
+But a cool, nicely-rendered image, because sherpa has awesome renderers.

 - JavaScript is turned off by default, and can't be turned on.
 You may say JavaScript is unsupported.
 I say you're right.